Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 Not Sure if You Need a GI Evaluation?

-If change in bowel habits keeps returning, follows meals, comes with bloating, bowel changes, nausea, bleeding, fever, or weight loss, the next step may be a guided digestive workup.
+If bowel changes keep returning, follow meals, come with bloating, abdominal pain, nausea, bleeding, fever, or weight loss, the next step may be a guided digestive workup.
 Review how GastroDoxs evaluates symptom patterns, which tests may be recommended, and when specialist follow-up makes sense.

 Where along the gut is the change coming from?

-A change in bowel habits — diarrhea, constipation, mucus, urgency, or stool that looks different — usually points to a specific stretch of the digestive tract.
-Click any region of the diagram to see which segment of the gut sits there and what kinds of bowel-habit changes it tends to cause.
+A change in bowel habits — diarrhea, constipation, mucus, urgency, or stool that looks different — can point to different parts of the digestive tract.

-upper GI right side left side center rectum / lower tap a region
+upper abdomen right side left side center lower abdomen

 Common causes